quantify-os/quantify-core/docs/tutorials/Tutorial 3. Building custom analyses - the data analysis framework.rst

 Quantify provides an analysis framework in the form of a :class:`~quantify.analysis.base_analysis.BaseAnalysis` class and several subclasses for simple cases (:class:`~quantify.analysis.base_analysis.Basic1DAnalysis`, :class:`~quantify.analysis.base_analysis.Basic2DAnalysis`, :class:`~quantify.analysis.spectroscopy_analysis.ResonatorSpectroscopyAnalysis`).
 The framework provides a structured, yet flexible, flow of the analysis steps.
 We encourage all users to adopt the framework by sub-classing the :class:`~quantify.analysis.base_analysis.BaseAnalysis`.

 To give insight into the analysis framework, we first execute the analysis steps *manually*, and afterwards showcase how to encapsulate these steps into a reusable analysis class.
-Feel free to skip directly to the `The analysis framework`_.
+Feel free to skip directly to `The analysis framework`_.

 .. admonition:: Manual analysis steps
     :class: dropdown, toggle-shown